tum-rt/control-theory-tutorials/odds-and-ends/timer_isr.md

 So how can we make our Arduino code run at a constant and _exact_ sample rate?
-Suppose we want to run our controller at 1 kHz sample rate, i.e. every 1 ms.
+Suppose we want to run our controller at 1&nbsp;kHz sample rate, i.e. every 1&nbsp;ms.
 A naïve approach would be to use the `delay()` function:

 ```c